dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-*Finally* we use the `Array.reduce` operation (*method*) with the *empty* `Object` as the *initial* `nextState` that is being filled on every itteration until it is the return value of the whole `.reduce` operation
+*Finally* we use the `Array.reduce` operation (*method*) with the *empty* `Object` as the *initial* `nextState` that is being filled on every iteration until it is the return value of the whole `.reduce` operation

 In this lesson you learned how to implement the `combineReducers`